-Summer and winter gym suits with black or white VELCRO sneakers.
-All PreK and K students will wear the Saint Martin de Porres School uniform on a daily basis with solid white socks.
-Warm weather wear consists of a tee shirt with the school logo and matching shorts.
-The uniform sweat suit will be worn from November through April.
+Summer and winter gym suits and black or white sneakers.
+All Pre-Kindergarten and Kindergarten students will wear the Saint Martin de Porres School gym uniform on a daily basis with solid white socks.
+Warm weather wear consists of tee shirts with school logo and matching shorts with school logo.
+The uniform sweatsuit will be worn from November through April.
+Dress-down days will be designated by the principal.
+These uniforms may be purchased from Lil Darling Uniform Shoppe.
+No nail polish may be worn.
+No jewelry, except post earrings.